svn2github/wordpress-vip-plugins/view-all-posts-pages/readme.txt

 == Changelog ==

+= 0.8 =
+* When WordPress determines a request is a 404, don't activate the plugin's functionality.
+* Convert the plugin to a singleton.
+* Audit entire plugin for translation readyness.
+* Correct phpdoc.

+= 0.7 =
+* Further ensure that WordPress doesn't think a post is paged when viewing the full post content unpaged.
+Ensures that code checking the `$multipage` variable will function properly.
+Props @batmoo.

 = 0.6.1 =
 * Revert change in is_view_all() method made in version 0.6 as it breaks the method, rendering the plugin inoperable.